Pre-alert: A 3-year-old male fell from a second-story window. There is no obvious external injury, and he is moving all four limbs.

 The presence of a collar limits neck exposure and thereby inhibits procedures such as vascular access or, indeed, front-of-neck access.
 Many of the time-critical interventions that are required in complex trauma resuscitation are potentially hampered by decision paralysis.
 One way of mitigating this risk is to plan and anticipate interventions such as using point-of-care ultrasound to mark the cricothyroid membrane in the predicted difficult airway or in cases of massive facial trauma.
 The presence of a collar, even if used as a label, may impact this lifesaving procedure.

-Collars may raise intracerebral pressure, with recent studies demonstrating the effect that collar application has on optic nerve sheath diameter.
+Collars may raise intracerebral pressure, with recent studies demonstrating the effect of collar application on optic nerve sheath diameter.

 Collar application may result in respiratory compromise, with studies demonstrating a significant decrease in lung capacity and spirometry parameters in those with collars versus those without.